rwxrob/boost/README.md

    * Migrate from Ex/Vi to Vim
    * Use Basic Vimscript Code (Variables, Conditions, Functions)
    * Use Basic Vimscript Concepts (Events, Maps, Types, Highlights)
-   * Create and Prefer Vi/m Filter Scripts Over Plugins
+   * Prefer Shell Scripts Over Plugins in Vim
-   * Keep a Snippets Collection and Code `snip` Tool in Bash
+   * Code a `snip` Tool in Bash for Vim and More
    * Use Key Plugins Judiciously and Progressively
-   * Explain Why NeoVim is Bad for Most Use Cases
 * Explain How Networks Work and Work Remotely
   * Explain How the Internet Works
   * Explain How the Web Works